JohnathonNow/runelite-cosmetic-network/README.md

 5. Turn the plugin back on.

 This will save your cosmetics data and will become visible to everyone else using the plugin within five minutes.

+# Layout

+Note that this branch is the branch for the plugin itself.
+The [db](https://github.com/JohnathonNow/runelite-cosmetic-network/tree/db) branch contains the source code for the backend that stores the cosmetics of every player.